OrtalNosik/Operating-Systems/README.md

 # Operating-Systems
-Homework operating systems in linux
+Homework in Linux operating systems
+Each task has a role Understanding the structure of operating systems More detail in the folders